Suicide Risk Check

 If you are engaging with this program because you’re concerned about someone you care about, regardless of whether it’s anxiety, depression or something else going on for that person, suicide threats should be taken seriously.
 Emergency services should be contacted if there is a risk.

 Signs to look for;

 Talking about a specific suicide plan, including the method, date, location.

 Making a plan (i.e. drawing up a will, talking about final wishes).

 Giving away valued possessions.

-Sudden change in behavior (better or worse).
+Sudden change in behaviour (better or worse).